Park Films

 Living History: The Ambassadors of Rosie the Riveter/WWII Home Front National Historical Park

-This documentary was made possible through a grant from "The Fund for People in Parks" in partnership with the Rosie the Riveter Trust and this National Park.
+The documentary was made possible by a grant from "The Fund for People in Parks," in partnership with the Rosie the Riveter Trust and the National Park Service.

-Note: You may pick a high quality version by selecting the computer icon on the bottom left of the video player.
+Note: For a high-quality viewing experience, select the computer icon on the bottom left of the video player.

 Open Transcript